Table of contents

 The tenant object is used to do the following:

 - Define a tenant-aware object model for the application – tenant-level access to domain objects is configured using XPath definitions, which restricts access to those application object instances for the company to which the end-user belongs

 - Define tenant-specific microflows and configure access rights to implement tenant-level application and process logic

 - Apply tenant-specific styling of the UI by making the CSS dependent on the companies defined in the MxID

 Tenants can be custom defined in the application as well by using identifiers like division, country, and site.

 Besides the default encryption at rest and in transit, users are able to implement column encryption or uploaded file encryption.
-Column and uploaded file encryption are supported out of the box via the Encryption module from the Mendix App Store using AES encryption.
+Column and uploaded file encryption are supported out of the box via the Encryption module from the Mendix Marketplace using AES encryption.